RhapsodyGMZZ/rust_rocket_template/README.md

 ### Database MYSQL connection

-The default driver is a MySQL driver.
-Feel free to use postgreSQL's one or another.
+The default driver is a Postgres driver.
+Feel free to use MYSQL's one or another.

 ### Migrations as 'code-first' execution

 At the restart of the server, the migrations unapplied are applied.

+### Added Handling of websockets (with a fake "chat" message handler to show how to do a SQL request when receiving a WS message)
+It run simultaneously on 7777 port.
+This port accepts connection to 'upgrade it' as a  websocket connection.

 RhapsodyGMZZ&copy;